 The Conversation About Games

 Since 2008, the NYU Game Center Lecture Series has brought some of the most interesting game designers, academics, and critics to New York City to share their unique approach to games.
-Talks have ranged from panels on journalism, to cloud gaming, to making money as an independent designer.
+Talks have ranged from panels on journalism, to in-depth discussions of design decisions, to making money as an independent designer.
 The Lecture Series has become a staple of the New York game scene, and the packed talks have become a monthly raison d’etre for gamemakers to come together and learn, discuss, and play.

 The NYU Game Center also hosts a series of conversational talks, inviting the public and our students to have more intimate experiences with industry veterans, up-and-coming designers as well as speakers from a range of backgrounds.
-Speakers have ranged from Jack Fletcher, the voice director behind some of video games’ biggest titles, to Thomas Bender and Jacob Bakkila, the artists behind the @horse_ebooks Twitter and Pronunciation Book Youtube channel who created an avant garde FMV adventure, Bear Sterns Bravo.
+Speakers have ranged from Mary Pilon, author of the definitive history of Monopoly, to Janet Murray, Mary Flanagan, & Ian Bogost discussing the past 20 years in game studies, to Thomas Bender and Jacob Bakkila, the artists behind the @horse_ebooks Twitter and Pronunciation Book Youtube channel who created an avant-garde FMV adventure, Bear Sterns Bravo.

-Outside of the Game Center, New York City is brimming with events about games.
-Our friends at the indie game gallery Babycastles and the NYU Game Innovation Lab run a series called Indie Tech Talks, which invites indie developers to present deep dives into technical aspects of their creation process.
+Outside of the Game Center, New York City is brimming with events related to games.
+Our friends at the indie game gallery Babycastles curate a wide variety of workshops, exhibitions, and events.
 At the Museum of the Moving Image, the East Coast’s IndieCade Festival holds a three-day long conference which brings a diverse cross section of some of the biggest names in independent games and relative unknown developers together to present on the most timely topics in games.
+The NYC IGDA also organizes numerous community-based events for local developers.

 Critique and Iteration

-A strong culture of playtesting is a backbone of the New York City game scene.
+A strong culture of playtesting is the backbone of the New York City game scene.

-Every Thursday, the NYU Game Center opens its doors to the game community in New York City invites everyone- students, professionals, or hobbyists to playtest games.
+Every Thursday, the NYU Game Center opens its doors to the game community in New York City – students, professionals, or hobbyists – to playtest games.
 Local studios set-up prototypes alongside Game Center students, groups of high school students play the latest prototypes from NYC developers, and everyone works together to make each other’s games better.

 Outside of the Game Center, designers for particular genres of games are getting together to playtest all the time.
 If you want to make board games, big games, games for learning, games with alternative controllers, or anything in between, it’s not hard to find a group that meets to playtest weekly or monthly.